RealDebugMonkey/ZeachCobbler/README.md

 ## What's up with the name?
 It was chosen on a whim.
 And I like Peach Cobbler.

+(Much later I discovered that there was actually a person using 'Zeach Cobbler' as their online handle.
+My deepest apologies to that individual if the name collision causes them any grief.)

 # Contributers and Used code
 * Angal - For the original Server select UI (now unused)
 * Apostolique - debug text output derived from Apostolique's bot code -- https://github.com/Apostolique/Agar.io-bot